inaimathi/gtypist-single-space/gtypist.typ

 I:(8a) Pointed Paragraph (i d)
 *:_R_R_L89
-S:    Children find being quizzed in division, addition, and :reading difficult.
+S:Children find being quizzed in division, addition, and :reading difficult.
 They studied daily during their third :period and tried to be confident.
 I think they did include :Florida and Rhode Island in their wide reading; and have